 The Bible teaches Jesus Is, Was, and always Will Be God the Creator Himself, (Heb.
 1:1-14.)
 1 Tim.
 3:16, “God was revealed [shown or made visible] in the flesh…” God fully inhabited His Son’s completely human body, (Col. 2:9-10.)
 John 1:1-14, “[Before all time] was the Word, [Jesus,] and the Word was with God, and the Word was [and Is] God.
 He was present with God originally...
 (Verse 14,) And the Word became flesh [or fully human] and dwelt among us, and we beheld His glory, [He remained fully God at the same time.]”
 Therefore, Jesus’ holy angels bow, worship and obey only the Highest God; Creator of the whole universe.
 They will refuse the worship of humanity and of each other, (Heb.
 1:6; Rev. 19:10; 22:8-9.)

-God Jesus Himself also paid the price for humanity in full.
+God Jesus Himself also fulfilled the entire Law for humanity.
 Hence, the fallen angels must also bow to Him.
 Even fallen angels will never bow to any other name but the Name of Jesus!
-Jesus “has a Name above all names, that at His Name, every knee should bow of those in heaven, on earth, and under the earth, and every tongue shall confess that [the resurrected Man] Jesus Christ is Lord to the glory of the Father [and He will return bodily on the clouds,]” (Philippians 2:9-11.)
+Jesus “has a Name above all names, that at His Name, every knee should bow of those in heaven, on earth, and under the earth, and every tongue will confess that [the resurrected Man] Jesus Christ is Lord to the glory of the Father [and He will return bodily on the clouds,]” (Philippians 2:9-11.)

 A PROTESTANT COMBINATION OF THE TRINITY AND BINITARIANISM — IS JESUS A “SMALLER” GOD?